 Consultation responses have been received from SBC Roads, Scottish Power, National Grid (formerly Transco), SEPA, Scottish Water and Scottish Natural Heritage.
 Critical issues are summarised below.
-Certain constraints will require to be addressed through appropriate developer contributions (addressed in detail below) and these may included the following (the same constraints and comments apply to each of the three sites, unless otherwise highlighted):
+Certain constraints will require to be addressed through appropriate developer contributions, as indicated:

-- Affordable housing: This will require to be provided under the provisions of Policy H1 and the Supplementary Planning Guidance on Affordable Housing (see Affordable Housing below). - Open space, landscaping and play facilities: these must be provided together with proposals for long term maintenance (see Developer Contributions below). - Gas a National Grid gas main is available nearby. - Access and transport see separate section below. - Water and drainage see separate section below.
+- Affordable housing This will require to be provided under the provisions of Policy H1 and the Supplementary Planning Guidance on Affordable Housing (see Affordable Housing below). - Open space, landscaping and play facilities - these must be provided together with proposals for long term maintenance (see Developer high quality residential development

+Contributions below

+- Gas a National Grid gas main is available nearby.
+There is the possibility of another gas transporter having a gas main on the northern edge of site - Water and Drainage see separate section below - Access and Transport see separate section below